zthomae/loxrb/README.md

 1. I basically don't use macros for anything more complex than constant definitions.
    This just reinforces that C is not my favorite programming language.

-## Known Issues

-- The disassembler only prints the program listing for the main chunk before execution begins.

 ## Notable Omissions

 There are a few features from the book that have not been implemented here.